stellar/stellar-protocol/ecosystem/sep_identicons.md

 Each identicon image is a square consisting of 7x7 mono colored blocks (pixels).
 Identicons have a vertical line of symmetry, which makes it's easier to memorize them.

-The images are using PNG format, which is efficient for images with mono colored blocks and supported on most platforms.
+Existing implementations are using PNG output format, which is efficient for images with mono colored blocks and supported on most platforms.
+Depending on the needs, developers may also use vector formats (like SVG) to achieve better scaling quality.
 The resulting images have a size of about 1KB.

 Alternative implementations of identicons in other blockchain protocols: